Skip to content

 Shuang Li: I’m Not is organized in partnership with Swiss Institute, New York.

-On the occasion of the exhibition, Swiss Institute, Aspen Art Museum and Lenz Press will publish Li’s first monograph in November 2024.
+On the occasion of the exhibition, Swiss Institute, Aspen Art Museum and Pacific Publishing Company will publish Li’s first monograph in November 2024.
 The book includes newly commissioned contributions by the artist along with Sophia Al-Maria, Olivia Kan-Sperling, Jeppe Ugelvig and Hanlu Zhang, with an introductory text by editors Alison Coplan and Daniel Merritt.

 Thanks to Peres Projects and Antenna Space.
 This exhibition was developed during a residency at Callie’s in Berlin.
 Shuang Li wishes to thank: My Chemical Romance and the fandom, Diogo Vale, Alexis Colin, Moritz Jekat, Jarrett Gregory, Isabel Parkes, Nick Koenigsknecht, Max Kraus, Naomi Bingjie Yu, Asma Barchiche, Sophia Al-Maria, Mohamed Almusibli, Tristan Gigon and Dean Kissick.